Skip to main content

 Your kitchen was probably built for a different decade.
-Revolution Contractors handles kitchen remodeling across St. Petersburg — from 1920s bungalows to waterfront homes to downtown high-rise condos.
+Revolution Contractors handles kitchen remodeling across St. Petersburg, FL — from 1920s Old Northeast bungalows to Snell Isle waterfront homes to downtown high-rise condos.
+Cast iron plumbing in pre-1960s homes, FEMA flood-zone compliance in AE/VE zones, and historic district permitting handled in-house.
+Florida licenses CRC1331628 + BC005541.

 Old cabinets, delaminating countertops, worn flooring, and appliances past their prime.
 When multiple parts need replacing at once, a full remodel makes more financial sense than patching each piece individually.